SKIP TO PAGE CONTENT

 TASFA info

-The Texas Application for State Financial Aid (TASFA) is a free application that collects information to help determine eligibility for state financial aid programs administered by institutions of higher education in the state of Texas.
-Students classified as Texas residents who are not eligible to apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to complete the TASFA.
+The Texas Application for State Financial Aid (TASFA) is a free application that collects information to help determine eligibility for state financial aid programs administered by higher education institutions in the state of Texas.
+Students classified as Texas residents who are not eligible to apply for federal financial aid using the FAFSA are encouraged to complete the TASFA.

 Note: The federal application covers federal and state financial aid opportunities.
 If you meet the FAFSA filing requirements, then you should submit a completed FAFSA.
 You do not need to complete both the FAFSA and TASFA.